Automated Alignment between Elicitation Interviews and Requirements: Discussion and Roadmap

-We introduce \tts, a source-grounded evaluation framework that formalizes \emph{text-to-story alignment} as many-to-many matching between interview chunks and user stories, yielding two quality measures: {Correctness} and {Completeness}.
-Our pipeline combines turn-aware chunking, a calibration-free pairwise judge, and an embedding-based blocking operator that preserves alignment recall while reducing token cost.
-On four annotated sets, LLM judges attain strong alignment quality, exceeding cross-encoders.
-Applying the metrics to generated stories shows that completeness increases with model size, while correctness is generally easier to satisfy, highlighting the value of source grounding beyond style-based criteria.
+We introduced \tts, an evaluation framework that formalizes \emph{interview-to-story alignment} as a many-to-many matching between interview chunks and user stories.
+We build a pipeline that includes turn-aware chunking, a calibration-free pairwise judge, and an embedding-based blocking operator that preserves alignment recall while reducing token cost.